pascalopitz/unoffical-sonos-controller-for-linux/README.md

 - [x] Port node-sonos UPNP message
 - [ ] ES6ify the Sonos class
 - [x] Port node-sonos UPNP Event Listener UPNP subscribe messages
-- [ ] Port node-sonos UPNP Event Listener UPNP incoming message handling
+- [x] Port node-sonos UPNP Event Listener UPNP incoming message handling
+- [x] Make sense of topology messages
 - [ ] ES6ify Event Listener class
-- [ ] Port node-sonos-web-controller UI to display rooms/zones UI
+- [ ] Display and interact with rooms/zones UI
-- [ ] Port node-sonos-web-controller UI to control volumes
+- [ ] Display and interact with volume control UI
-- [ ] Port node-sonos-web-controller UI to  start / stop / skip / rewind
+- [ ] Display and interact with UI to  start / stop / skip / rewind
 - [ ] Implement UI to browse artists / tracks / albums

+##Thanks to other projects

+- I ported nearly all of https://github.com/bencevans/node-sonos/ so that it works in chrome.
+  Also made it into an ES6 code base where it was easy to do.

+- The web interface markup and css is poached from https://github.com/jishi/node-sonos-web-controller/

+- Dealing with the UPNP notifications needs a webserver, and https://github.com/kzahel/web-server-chrome provided a good insight and many snippets